Target Practice: Learning to Play John Wick Pinball

 During any multiball, a ball can be added to the game by hitting the orange standup targets near the ramp, and then shooting the left eject shot.

-Car multiballs: Lit by hitting the car enough times (five for the first multiball) and started by hitting the left orbit.
+Car multiballs: Lit by hitting the car enough times (four for the first multiball on Pro, two on Prem / LE) and started by hitting the left orbit.
 Car multiballs don’t score too much on average but are very helpful to have running.
 Though there are four different multiballs, they share similar rules: red shots score awards and the car scores jackpots when lit.
 I prefer to focus on the car if only a few mode shots are lit.

 Taxicab chase, the second car multiball, has proven troublesome for myself and other players.
 Remember to hit the car as soon as the multiball starts to lock in the jackpot at 750k, and that if no red shots are lit, you’ll need to hit the car for jackpot then.